icons8/lunacy-docs/docs/styling.md

 It features a set of independently scrollable columns that include:

 * **Layer styles** (1).
 Each style is a combination of two or more styling options (fills, borders, shadows and blurs).
 * **Fill styles** (2).
 A collection of fills.
+If you don't see the required color, double-click over any of the suggested colors.
+It opens the Color Picker where you can select a color of your choice.
 * **Border styles** (3).
 A collection of border and outline styles.
+* **Effect styles** (4).
+A collection of inner and outer shadows and blurs.
+Unlike the other columns, the content of this column does not change.
-* **Corner radius** (4).
+* **Corner radius** (5).
 Available for rectangles only.
 Values appear in the ascending order.
-If you don't see the required value, double-click over any of the values, type the required one and press `Enter` to submit.
-* **Effect styles** (5).
-A collection of inner and outer shadows and blurs.
-Unlike the other columns, the content of this column does not change.
 * **Background**.
 Disabled by default.
 Sets the color of the object overlapped by at least of 50% percent of the surface of the selection.
 If you don't see the required color, double-click over any of the suggested colors.
 It opens the Color Picker where you can select a color of your choice.

 ### Changing the position of the panel